learnsomuch/all.js/README.md

 all.js
 =====
-Version 0.0.1 (Alpha) - DO NOT USE FOR PRODUCTION.
+Version 0.0.1 (Alpha) - DO NOT USE FOR PRODUCTION YET.
 This library is heavily under development and testing phase.

 Official website: [all.js.org](http://all.js.org)